 Seriously perfume powered, Hyacinths are one of the most fragrant of all the spring bulbs.
 Combined with their dynamo colours, they really are something special.
 They are so wonderful that it is a shame not to plant a few each spring!

-When you plant your Hyacinths, it is a good idea to put there where you can enjoy their heady scent; such as along a pathway, in a window box or by your favourite garden chair.
+When you plant your Hyacinths, it is a good idea to put them somewhere you can enjoy their heady scent; such as along a pathway, in a window box or by your favourite garden chair.
 In pots you can even bring them indoors to enjoy the delicious fragrance.

-Plant your Hyacinths 10-15cm deep in humus rich, moist, well drained soil.
-The bulbs should be pointy end up and watered in.
+Plant your Hyacinths 10-15cm deep with the pointy end up, then water in.
 When planting Hyacinth bulbs it is a good idea to wear gloves as the bulbs have a natural defence in the fragile skin that flakes off the dry bulb.
-This can irritate sensitive skin and cause itching, resist the urge to itch if you are affected and simply wash with warm soapy water.
+These flakes can irritate sensitive skin and cause itching, try to resist the urge to itch if you are affected and simply wash with warm soapy water.

 In the garden, you can try mixing Hyacinths with other perennials or bulbs for an extra splash of colour.
-The more you plant, the better the display and the stronger the perfume will be to enjoy.
+The more you plant, the better the display and the stronger the perfume will be to take pleasure in.